Lars Jacobsen

-Lars Christian Jacobsen (born 20 September 1979) is a retired Danish professional footballer who played as a right back and current assistant coach of HB Køge.
+Lars Christian Jacobsen (born 20 September 1979) is a Danish retired professional footballer who played as a right back.
+He is currently an assistant coach of HB Køge.

+During a 20-year playing career, Jacobsen represented the Denmark national football team between 2006 and 2015, and also played abroad for football clubs in Germany, England and France.

 Club career

 Odense Boldklub

 Born and raised in Odense, Funen, Jacobsen started his career with local top-flight team Odense Boldklub.
 Prior to joining Odense Boldklub, he attended Sanderum School and once played as a striker before switching position to a defender.
 His talent was quickly discovered, as he played 58 matches for various youth national teams, and won the 1997 Danish under-19 Player of the Year award.
 He made his senior debut for OB in the 1996–97 Danish Superliga season.

 Jacobsen got his big break-through the following season, when he played 15 first team matches, even though the club was relegated to the 1st Division.
 He helped the club win promotion the next season.
 His most notable result with OB came in the 2002 Danish Cup final.
 OB won 2–0 against defending Superliga champions Copenhagen, and he was named "Cup Fighter" (man of the match) as the club won its first trophy in nine years.